 The goal of our website redesign is to provide Wyoming Labor Market Information in a format that is faster, more user-friendly on all devices and accessible to all.
 We would love to hear your thoughts and suggestions about the redesign and any ideas about ways to improve our website.
 You can contact us via e-mail to DWS-RESEARCHPLANNING@wyo.gov, by calling us at (307) 473-3807, or via mail to Research & Planning, PO Box 2760, Casper WY 82602.

 A declining industry is one that shows over-the-year decline in average monthly employment for two consecutive quarters.
-R&P identified nine declining industries in Wyoming 2019Q3, including air transportation, food manufacturing, and crop production.
+R&P identified 11 declining industries in Wyoming 2019Q4, including air transportation, food manufacturing, and crop production.

 This publication is intended to introduce the reader to the data available for Wyoming from the Survey of Occupational Injuries and Illnesses.